Slava Ukraini: Russo-Ukrainian War

-On 9 August 2018, Ukrainian President Petro Poroshenko announced that "Glory to Ukraine" would be the official greeting of the Armed Forces of Ukraine, replacing "Hello comrades" (Вітаю товариші).
+On 9 August 2018, Ukrainian President Petro Poroshenko announced that "Glory to Ukraine!" would be the official greeting of the Armed Forces of Ukraine, replacing "Hello comrades" (Вітаю товариші).
 The greeting was used during the Kyiv Independence Day Parade on 24 August 2018.
 The Ukrainian parliament approved the President's bill on this (in its first reading) on 6 September and on 4 October 2018.
 Parliament also made Glory to Ukraine the official greeting of the National Police of Ukraine.

 The popularization of the phrase was sometimes controversial abroad.
 After Croatia's 2018 FIFA World Cup victory, Croatia's assistant coach was fined by the football governing body FIFA after posting a video in which he used the slogan.
-In response, on 10 July 2018, Ukrainian supporters flooded FIFA's Facebook page with over 158,000 comments, most saying "Glory to Ukraine".
+In response, on 10 July 2018, Ukrainian supporters flooded FIFA's Facebook page with over 158,000 comments, most saying "Glory to Ukraine!".
 Russia alleged that the chant has ultra-nationalist connotations.
 The Football Federation of Ukraine said in a statement that "'Glory to Ukraine' is a commonly used greeting in Ukraine," and that it "should not be interpreted as an act of aggression or provocation".

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

 This phrase became very popular among Ukrainian soldiers and their supporters to boost morale following the Russian invasion of Ukraine.
 The slogan has seen worldwide use by protesters in solidarity with Ukraine all over the world, accompanying various demands towards the Russian embassies and the relevant national governments such as excluding Russia from SWIFT and closing airspace over Ukraine.

 It has been used in speeches by numerous Ukrainian politicians including President Volodymyr Zelenskyy.
-It has also been used by foreign leaders including European Commission President Ursula von der Leyen, former British Prime Minister Boris Johnson, New Zealand Prime Minister Jacinda Ardern, Dutch Prime Minister Mark Rutte, Croatian Prime Minister Andrej Plenković, U.S. Speaker Nancy Pelosi and the UK's Permanent Representative Barbara Woodward in a speech to the UN.
+It has also been used by foreign leaders including European Commission President Ursula von der Leyen, former British Prime Minister Boris Johnson, former New Zealand Prime Minister Jacinda Ardern, Dutch Prime Minister Mark Rutte, Croatian Prime Minister Andrej Plenković, former U.S. Speaker Nancy Pelosi and the UK's Permanent Representative Barbara Woodward in a speech to the UN.
 It has been used by commentators and media such as The Times.